 This online experience expands on the in-person art show with bonus features and behind-the-scenes stories.
 Explore how labels evolve from sketch to shelf, how glassware and games shape the act of drinking, and how design continues to reflect the values, ambitions, and identities of American brewers and drinkers alike.

-Design on Draft is designed by the Design Museum of Chicago and co-presented with the Beer Culture Center.
-The online digital exhibition is curated and authored by the Beer Culture Center and reflects the content originally developed by the Beer Culture Center for the in-person exhibition.
+The Design on Draft art installation was designed and produced by the Design Museum of Chicago with content advisement by the Beer Culture Center.
+The online digital exhibition is curated and authored by the Beer Culture Center and reflects the content originally developed by the Beer Culture Center for the in-person experience.
+Any and all educational programming has been developed by the Beer Culture Center.
+Please visit our Events page to learn more about related programs.